NiklasPeterson/github-flow/README.md

-### 1.5 Merge feature/branch into sprint/branch
+### 1.5 Merge your feature branch into sprint or release branch

 ![6](6.png)

-And start over with an new feature/branch ;)
+And start over with an new feature/branch.